Factors Affecting Flexibility and Joint Mobility [ UPDATED 12/23/2019 ]

 Females tend to be more flexible than males however, both men and women have successfully increased flexibility as a result of a properly designed resistance training program.

-Measuring Flexibility & Joint Mobility
+How to Measure Flexibility & Joint Mobility

 Base can be defined as “the lowest part or foundation of anything.”
 A baseline is defined as “an observation or value that represents the normal background level of measurable quality.”
 The operative words in these two accepted definitions are the foundation, the fundamental or essential components of a system or structure, and quality, a range, degree, or grade of excellence.
 The purpose of baseline testing is to demonstrate the fundamental building blocks of athleticism and preparedness for sport.